ibexa/documentation-developer/docs/guide/solr.md

 The additional data can come from external sources (e.g. from a recommendation system), or from internal ones.
 An example of the latter is indexing data through the Location hierarchy: from the parent Location to the child Location, or indexing child data on the parent Location.
-This may be needed when you want to find the Content with full-text search, or to simplify search for a complicated data model.
+This may be needed when you want to find the content with full-text search, or to simplify search for a complicated data model.

 To do this effectively, you first need to understand how the data is indexed with the Solr search engine.
 Solr uses [documents](https://lucene.apache.org/solr/guide/7_7/overview-of-documents-fields-and-schema-design.html#how-solr-sees-the-world) as a unit of data that is indexed.
-Documents are indexed per translation, as Content blocks.
+Documents are indexed per translation, as content blocks.
 A block is a nested document structure.
-When used in eZ Platform, a parent document represents Content, and Locations are indexed as child documents of the Content.
+When used in eZ Platform, a parent document represents content, and Locations are indexed as child documents of the Content item.
 To avoid duplication, full-text data is indexed on the Content document only.
 Knowing this, you have the option to index additional data on:

-- all block documents (meaning Content and its Locations, all translations)
+- all block documents (meaning content and its Locations, all translations)
 - all block documents per translation
-- Content documents
+- content documents
-- Content documents per translation
+- content documents per translation
 - Location documents

 Indexing additional data is done by implementing a document field mapper and registering it at one of the five extension points described above.